AvishaiDotan/BenchmarkDotNet.AI/Docs/guides/getting-started.md

-# Getting Started with BenchmarkDotNet.AI
+# Getting Started with BenchmarkDotNetWrapper.AI

-This guide will walk you through setting up BenchmarkDotNet.AI and running your first AI benchmark.
+This guide will walk you through setting up BenchmarkDotNetWrapper.AI and running your first AI benchmark.

 ## Prerequisites